jkeizer1/MIDI-Router/README.md

 <BR>
 USAGE<BR>
 -- Example: I use this with MIDIPLUS 8x8 MIDI box which provides no means of mapping ports/channels<BR>
--- Most people would just use their DAW; I find it faster/simpler to just open my browser and click a book mark vs managing MIDI in my DAW
+-- Most people would just use their DAW; I find it faster/simpler to just open my browser and click a book mark vs managing MIDI in my DAW <BR>
 <BR>
 A) SETTING UP THE MAP<BR>
--- per the image, 8 input ports, 8 output ports<BR>
+-- per the image, 8 input ports, 8 output ports -- this is because my hardware configuration has an 8x8 MIDI USB device <BR>
+-- whatever MIDI devices that you have will show up <BR>
 -- assign each input port to an output port<BR>
--- assign Input Channel [any, none, all] to filter channel mesages that will be sent to the Output Channel<BR>
+-- assign the Input Channels **[any, none, all] to filter channel mesages** that will be sent to the Output Channel<BR>
--- assign the ouput channel<BR>
+-- assign the ouput channels<BR>
 -- Give each map row a Humane Name so that you do not have to remember which device is using what port/channel combination<BR>
 <BR>
 B) SAVING THE MAP<BR>